Definition of Emigration

 - You can remember this distinction by thinking “Exit” for emigration and “Into” for immigration.

-- Emigration is a type of migration which is typically is viewed as transitory (i.e. moving from place to place with the seasons); emigration along with immigration are generally permanent.
+- Emigration is a type of migration which is typically viewed as transitory (i.e., moving from place to place with the seasons); emigration along with immigration are generally permanent.

 - Also called:

-- The (adjective) emmigratory or (adjective) emmigrational patterns of (noun) emmigrants (verb) emmigrating are studied by demographers.
+- The (adjective) emigratory or (adjective) emigrational patterns of (noun) emigrants (verb) emigrating are studied by demographers.

 - Cohen, Robin.
 1996.
 The Sociology of Migration.
-Cheltenham, United Kingdom: E. Elgar.
+Cheltenham, United Kingdom: Edward Elgar.

-- Jacoby, Tamar.
+- Jacoby, Tamar, ed.
 2004.
 Reinventing the Melting Pot: The New Immigrants and What it Means to be American.
 New York: Basic Books.

 - Morawska, Ewa T. 2009.
 A Sociology of Immigration: (Re)making Multifaceted America.
 New York: Palgrave Macmillan.

-- Portes, Alejandro.
+- Portes, Alejandro, ed.
 1995.
 The Economic Sociology of Immigration: Essays on Networks, Ethnicity, and Entrepreneurship.
 New York: Russell Sage Foundation.

 - Vigdor, Jacob L. 2009.
 From Immigrants to Americans: The Rise and Fall of Fitting In.
-Lanham, MD: Rowman & Littlefield Publishers.
+Lanham, MD: Rowman & Littlefield.